hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ---
 ## Introduction

 In [my previous blog post](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/), I covered the detailed process of deploying the complex Online Boutique application in a hybrid cloud environment, across the public EKS cluster from AWS to the private Kubernetes cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
 This hybrid cloud model amplifies the benefits of both private and public clouds and allows for more seamless integration across technical barriers.
-It enables the enterprise to rely on the security of on-premise data centers while taking advantage of the agility of managing the front-end of an application in the public cloud.
+It enables the enterprise to rely on the security of on-premises data centers while taking advantage of the agility of managing the front-end of an application in the public cloud.
 This model is becoming increasingly popular as more businesses and enterprises shift toward cloud-based computing.

 However, this evolution presents challenges for monitoring, as applications and services are inherently more distributed in this environment.
 Having a good application performance monitoring (APM) tool is becoming essential within the hybrid cloud environment.
 It can consolidate performance metrics and troubleshoot data for assets across the hybrid cloud environment into a single application.
 It makes it easier to track metrics and allows the enterprise to resolve problems quickly.